 Hitherto, many researchers have focused their attention to the effect of the thermal gradient on the distribution of the electric field.
-Most part of these studies are based on a unidimensional characterization of the temperature distribution over the insulation layer obtained in accordance with the IEC 60287 standards [13-15].
+Most part of these studies are based on an unidimensional characterization of the temperature distribution over the insulation layer obtained in accordance with the IEC 60287 standards [19-21].
 In this case, the approach is based on a one-dimensional calculation of thermal resistances and, therefore, it does not take into account the axial thermal conduction.
+This is because, under AC voltage, the thermal rating is based only on the highest temperature reached into the conductor and, in some cases, on the outer cable' surface.
+On the contrary, as mentioned above, the temperature drop over the insulation thickness plays an important role in determining the stress condition to which the cable is subjected.
 In addition, it should be noted that the current rating of HVDC cables at voltages higher than 5 kV is not covered by a dedicated IEC standard.
-The Cigrè brochure 640 pays attention to this lack and to the need of considering the effect of the thermal drop over the insulation layer in the current rating of HVDC cables [16].
+The Cigrè brochure 640 [22] pays attention to this lack and to the need of considering the effect of the thermal drop over the insulation layer in the current rating of HVDC cables.
 The same brochure emphasizes that the longitudinal heat flow through the cables can play an important role in the rating where axial discontinuity elements bring to a variation of the outgoing radial heat flux.
-In order to consider the axial heat transfer in joint bays, some researchers have proposed a 3D FEM model [17-19].
-It has been shown that the weight of the space charge contribution in the insulation of HVDC cables due to the thermal gradient, compared to that due to other factors such as the injection of charge from the electrodes, increases with the cable diameter [20].
+In order to take into account the axial heat transfer in joint bays, some researchers have proposed a 3D FEM model [23-25].

+It has been shown that the weight of the space charge contribution in the insulation of HVDC cables due to the thermal gradient, compared to that due to other factors such as the injection of charge from the electrodes, increases with the cable diameter [26].
 On the other hand, the thicker the insulation layer, the less effective the space charge measurement methods are.
 For this reason, at the state of the art, the assessment of these phenomena in large size HVDC cables by means of simulations can offer information that can be added to those obtainable from measurements on sample or less thick cables.
 This research is part of a larger study on the distribution of the electric field within HVDC cables with varying thermal and electrical stress condition.
 In particular, the effect of the variation of the heat exchange conditions at the external boundary of the cable along its axial coordinate has been studied.
-In previous works, the authors have shown the effect of a not-moving water-air interface on an HVDC cable subjected to a constant load [21,22].
+In previous works, the authors have shown the effect of a fixed water-air interface [27,28].
 In this work, the consequences of a moving cable-water boundaries are considered in order to simulate the effect of the waves on a cable immersed partly in water and partly in air.
-In addition, the effect of a load increase with a step function in the middle of the simulated transitory has been evaluated.
+In addition, the effect of a load increase with a step function in the middle of the simulated transitory has been assessed.